top of page

 It increases every year in July.

-As of early 2021 the fee was $930 payable to the court when you file your application.
+As of 1 July 2024 the fee $1,100 payable to the court when you file your application.

 It can be reduced if you qualify for a fee reduction.